 179. Domain History

-A site violating authorship of whois or numerous drops is a sign that tells Google to reset the domain history and remove all links point to the domain.
+A site violating authorship of whois or numerous drops is a sign that tells Google to reset the domain history and remove all links pointing to the domain.

 180. Domain Extension

-Country top level domain (such as .au, .in, .ca, .de) helps you to rank well for particular country.
-On the other hand, it also limits the ability of website to rank for other countries.
+Country top level domains (such as.au,.in,.ca,.de) help you to rank well for a particular country.
+On the other hand, it also limits the ability of a website to rank in other countries.

 181. Domain Valid till

-This one is very tiny factor still in action.
-Valuable or high authorized domains are usually registered for years or a decade in advance whereas low valuable domains are rarely used for even one year.
-That’s why, “when the domain is going to expire” can be used for predicting the value of domain.
+This one is a very tiny factor still in action.
+Valuable or high-authorized domains are usually registered for years or a decade in advance, whereas low-valued domains are rarely used for even one year.
+That’s why “when the domain is going to expire” can be used to predict the value of a domain.